EaseTheWorld/automate_fruit_box/README.md

 - [ChromeDriver](https://chromedriver.chromium.org)(download and unzip the executable in PATH)

 # Usage
-- `python main.py` will do these automatically.
+- `python main.py` : automation mode
   - open Chrome
   - click 'Play' button
   - convert the image to number matrix
   - save the image to canvas.png
   - find the best moves
-  - drag and drop
+  - drag and drop to get rid of the fruits!
-- `python main.py canvas.png`
+- `python main.py png_file` : test mode
-  - solve it without browser(for algorithm purpose)
+  - solve the png file without browser
   - more png files in sample directory.